 To touch on the Ultrawide cutscenes a bit, they really are gorgeous.
 All of the cutscenes have been redone as mentioned above, so the expanded view was a brand new perspective to experience after playing the base game.
 Even if it was just a bit more of the environment we didn’t see in the 16:9 versions, it’s still a fascinating experience nonetheless.

 Now, for one of my favorite aspects of Death Stranding – the soundtrack and audio design.
-The soundtrack in this game is just absolutely phenomenal, and to be truthful there’s really two of them.
-First you’ve got the score, led by the remarkable Ludvig Forssell, and then you’ve got the soundtrack, containing tracks from Low Roar, CHVRCHES, and Silent Poets.
+The soundtrack in this game is just absolutely phenomenal, and to be truthful there are really two of them.
+First, you’ve got the score, led by the remarkable Ludvig Forssell, and then you’ve got the soundtrack, containing tracks from Low Roar, CHVRCHES, and Silent Poets.
 The score is phenomenal, being heart racing when it needs to be, but also mellow.
 This soundtrack grabs you immediately, opening with Don’t Be So Serious from Low Roar, a band I would have never known about if it weren’t for Death Stranding.
 There is a fabulous selection of songs in this game, boasting 22 tracks from Low Roar alone, and a couple from Silent Poets, CHVRCHES, and more.

 The audio design is really something else here, giving the player a sense of accomplishment.
 During the game, when nearing a destination, it will zoom out and begin playing a song from its expansive soundtrack, and it really helps set the mood.
 This pulls the player in even further than it already has, and it really is something.
 I haven’t really experienced something like this before in a video game, but something just feels different when you see your destination and the soundtrack kicks in.
 A sense of accomplishment is felt, and really makes the journey feel worth it.